Search The Archive

 Owen Harper was born in Cheshire, England, in December, 1891.
 Prior to the war he emmigrated to Canada and settled in Winnipeg, Manitoba, where he worked as a printer.
 Harper enlisted in June, 1916 in Winnepeg, Manitoba.
 He served overseas with the Canadian Field Artillery as a driver until his death in September, 1917.
 The collection currently consists of more than twenty letters.

 Wilfred Edgar Hawkes was born in England in 1889.
-Sometime later he emigrated to Canada and enlisted at Vernon, British Columbia in August, 1915.
+Sometime later he immigrated to Canada and enlisted at Vernon, British Columbia, in August 1915.
 The collection constist of two letters written to his young nephew Jack, in Victoria, British Columbia, in 1916.

 Arthur James Hay was born in Toronto, Ontario in 1895 and enlisted July 22, 1915.
 Hay served oveseas in France with the 38th Bn.
 In 1917 he was wounded by a gas attack, and returned to Canada in July, 1918 as a result of his injuries.
 Arthur James Hay died in 1963.
 The collection consists of a photograph of Hay and a copy of his pension identification certificate.